MicrosoftDocs/globalization/globalization/internationalization/international-laws-and-standards.md

 ## Entry to market

 Some markets may require you to register your software before it can be distributed or sold in that market.
 The perquisites and processes vary by market.
-For example, China requires that software and services support the national standard: [GB18030 code page](https://icu-project.org/docs/papers/gb18030.html).
+For example, China requires that software and services support the national/regional standard: [GB18030 code page](https://icu-project.org/docs/papers/gb18030.html).

 ## License terms